nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/unix_intro.md

 In order to run Unix or Linux commands, you will need a terminal emulator:

-- OS X users already have the Terminal app we will use for this purpose.
+- OS X users already have the Terminal app.
 - Windows users must have [Git for Windows](https://gitforwindows.org/) installed.

 ---